OSDeploy/GitBook/osconfig/getting-started.md

 ## Edit the Task Sequence

-Add the following command in your Task Sequence right before the Restart computer step
+Add the following command in your Task Sequence right before the Restart computer step.
+This will copy the contents of the OSConfig directory in your Deployment Share to %ProgramData%

 ```
 cmd /c robocopy "%DeployRoot%\OSDeploy\OSConfig" %OSDisk%\ProgramData\OSConfig *.* /mir /ndl /nfl /r:1 /w:1 /xj /z